NormanPCN/StardewValleyMods/BetterButterflyHutch/README.md

  Update to GMCM v1.8

  v1.2.0
- Added config option to spawn Island butterfies indoors on the mainland.
+ Added config option to spawn Island butterflies indoors on the mainland.
  Adjusted the "dark" time to stop spawning butterflies outdoors.